When an inspector goes to your manufacturer to conduct a product quality inspection, they use AQL sampling to answer two crucial questions:

-- The number of units to inspect in a given shipment, and
+- How many units should I inspect in a given shipment?

 Table 1 – Sample Size Code Letters